Brigad/redux-rest-easy/docs/api/initializeNetwork.md

 #### Tips

 * You should do this before any network request performs (usually at the entry point of your app)
+* Only specifying `getToken` is often enough to make your app work.
+Use the other options if you needs custom headers or handlers!